Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 ---

-Along with the basics - chars, integers, floats, booleans and null values, we want to design a lean language that reuses these two data types: the associative array and the union
+Along with the basics - strings, chars, integers, floats, booleans and null values, we want to design a lean language that reuses these two data types: the associative array and the union

 ---